 The prospective contributor should present results at an LMWG meeting to make the scientific case for improvement, modification, or addition to the scientific capabilities of CLM.
 The contributor should provide a detailed scientific argument with supporting analysis, including analyses against existing model simulations and against CLM metrics.
 Developers are encouraged to run the LMWG Diagnostics Package (e.g., CLM4.5 vs CLM4 plots).
 A publication supporting the scientific case for the proposed model improvement is highly recommended.
 The LMWG co-chairs will then consult with the LMWG and any other relevant working groups, consider the proposed development within the context of existing CESM and LMWG priorities, and if appropriate will consult with the CESM SSC prior to making a decision as to whether or not the contribution should be incorporated onto the CLM science development branch or CLM trunk.

 The figure below outlines the typcial steps in the model development process.
 Note that this is simply a general guideline.
 Model development is a fluid process that requires careful consideration of contributions individually and together.

 Software development guidelines

-- Software developer's guide: read this for general information on the steps in the model development process including information on coding standards, maintaining a branch, testing, and working with the CLM Code Management Team
+General information on the steps in the model development process including information on coding standards, maintaining a branch, testing, and working with the CLM Code Management Team

 - Coding practices